-- Expressions of interest are now open to mental health and addiction sector workers to enrol in a cultural competency training programme to be held in Wellington in early November 2018 (date to be confirmed).
+- Expressions of interest are now open to mental health and addiction sector workers to enrol in a cultural competency training programme to be held in Wellington, 1-2 November 2018.

 - Working with Māori: Module 3 is the third module in a series of interactive cultural competency modules designed to increase the cultural competency of our workforce, and how to work more effectively with Māori tāngata whai ora and whānau.